“WHEN YOU TALK ABOUT CHAKRAS, YOU TALK ABOUT EVERYTHING!” ~ SRI HARISH JOHARI

 BRING OUT YOUR HIDDEN POTENTIALS

-HELP YOU SEE MORE DEEPLY INTO WHAT OTHERS SAY AND DO
+HELP YOU SEE MORE DEEPLY INTO WHAT OTHERS SAY AND FEEL

 and even BRIGHTEN YOUR AWARENESS